heathergibb/heathergibb/README.md

 # Heather Gibb
 Hello all!

-I'm currently looking for work as a software developer or software tester.
+I'm currently looking for remote work as a software developer or software tester.
 I'm pursuing a **Bachelor’s Degree in Software Development** from **Brigham Young University - Pathway** and I'm on track to graduate in **early 2026**, and I’m excited to start a career where I can make meaningful contributions as a developer.

 ---